Interviewed by Hans Tung and Zara Zhang.

 In this episode, we discuss Brad’s “pivot” from an investor searching for a bike-sharing deal to the founder of a bike-sharing company, why bike-sharing can work in the US, and why being cross-border is a crucial advantage in this space.

-Zara Zhang: Hi 996 listeners.
+Zara Zhang: Hi everyone.
 This is Zara from GGV Capital.
-For those of you on the East coast, I have some special news this week.
+For those of you on the East Coast, I have some special news this week.
 Hans and I will be doing our second live show in Boston on Saturday, April 7th.
 We’ll be interviewing Yasheng Huang, Professor of Global Economics and Management at the MIT Sloan School of Management, who is a renowned economist and thought leader on U.S.-China relations.

-Hans Tung: Welcome to the 996 podcast brought to you by GGV Capital, and co-produced by The Sinica Podcast.
+Hans Tung: Welcome to our show brought to you by GGV Capital, and co-produced by The Sinica Podcast.
 On the show we interview movers and shakers of China’s tech industry as well as tech leaders who have a U.S.-China cross-border perspective.
 My name is Hans Tung.
 I’m a managing partner at GGV Capital, and I’ve been working at startups and investing in them, in both the U.S. and China, for the past 20 years.

 On the show today we have Brad Bao, co-founder and Chairman of LimeBike, bike a fast growing, dockless bike sharing company in the U.S., based in San Mateo.
 LimeBike was founded in January 2017, and is currently in more than 50 different markets in the U.S. It has helped users with more than 2 million trips since it launched with LimeBike’s mobile app.
 You can unlock his signature green bikes by scanning a QR code, and, it’s dockless, meaning you don’t need to worry about parking your bike at a dock.
 All bikes are tracked by GPS.
 In addition to traditional pedal bikes, it now also provides e-scooters and e-bikes to its users.